Pine Mills Pottery, Daphne and Gary Hatcher: handmade by human beings

 Pine Mills Pottery was established in 1979 after returning from Europe where we apprenticed with potters in England, France and Greece, including eighteen months at Lowerdown Pottery in Devon with David Leach and a shorter period of time with his brother Michael Leach at Yelland Pottery.
 Work created at Pine Mills Pottery is primarily wood-fired stoneware, both thrown and constructed from slabs.
 Work is produced in multiples, focusing on form, color and a high degree of quality.
 Most work is fired in a 128 cubic foot Bourry box wood-fired kiln to cone 12 several times a year.
 The kiln was built in 1983 and has been fired over 100 times.
 In addition to our wood-fired kiln, we built a smaller 50 cubic foot gas-fired car kiln in 1987, in which bisque and glaze firing is done.
 We work independently of each other and rarely collaborate on pieces, though we share the same studio, clays, glazes and kilns.
 We hope you enjoy exploring our web site and are able to come to the studio and gallery for a visit.
 Please get in touch with us if you would like to make a purchase or have questions.

 Gary & Daphne Hatcher

-After months of work the remodel and renovation of our showroom is now complete.
-New work from recent firings can be viewed in this beautiful new setting.
-Daphne continues to come up with sumptuous platter glazes and patterns.
-Gary's strong bold forms are represented in new cut-sided bowls and vase forms.
+New work from recent firings can be viewed in our beautiful gallery at the studio.
+Daphne continues to come up with sumptuous glazes and patterns on her platters.
+Gary's strong bold forms are represented in new cut-sided bowls and bottles.
 Come for a visit and see all that is new at Pine Mills Pottery!